klncEmre/event-manager/frontend/README.md

-# Event Manager Frontend
+# EVENT PLATFORM Frontend

-This is the frontend application for the Event Manager system, built with React.
+This is the frontend application for the EVENT PLATFORM system, built with React.

 ## Features